Betaxolol eye drops are used to control increased pressure within your eye (glaucoma).

 |Available as||Eye drops, and single-dose eye drops|

-In primary open-angle glaucoma there is damage to the optic nerve at the back of your eye.
+In chronic open-angle glaucoma there is damage to the optic nerve at the back of your eye.
 It is usually caused by an increase in pressure within your eye.
 Betaxolol eye drops work by lowering the pressure in your eye.
-They do this by reducing the amount of fluid that you make that fills the front part of your eye (called aqueous humour).
+It is thought they do this by reducing the amount of fluid that you make that fills the front part of your eye (called aqueous humour).
 By reducing the amount of fluid produced, it reduces the pressure within your eye.

 Before using betaxolol eye drops

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start using these drops it is important that your doctor knows:
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
+For these reasons, before you start using the drops it is important that your doctor knows:

 - If you have asthma or any other breathing problems.